benfrain/SVG-Gruntenstein/README.md

 - Move to where you want SVG Gruntenstein to live and run `git clone https://github.com/benfrain/SVG-Gruntenstein.git`.
 You can call the folder what you want.
 It may make more sense to call it 'SVGoptimiser' for example.
 - Now move to the folder you have cloned this repo to and run 'npm install`.
 This should then auto install all the needed grunt plugin goodness.

+## Usage instructions

+1. Place any SVGs into the 'svgs' folder within this project.
+2. Open this folder (e.g. 'SVGoptimiser') in the Terminal
+3. If you already have a 'pngs' folder in the root run this command `grunt clean`.
+That will remove any prior PNG images
+4. Now run `grunt` - after a short space of time, you should see a message `Done, without errors`.
+Your assets are now created.

 ## What 'SVG Gruntenstein' actually produces
 After running this you will have a number of assets created: